 Truth in Television, as many glasses wearers can attest to.
 This behavior typically starts during infancy and lasts all through grade school, usually (but not always) tapering off during or after college, when people begin to realize how awkward and frankly bizarre it is to just take people's glasses off their faces.
 People doing this are normally trying to invoke Meganekko, Sexy Spectacles, and/or some combination of Nerd Glasses and Smart People Wear Glasses.
 It can also be a direct result or consequence of Hold My Glasses.
 Depending on the style of glasses, this could easily veer into Making a Spectacle of Yourself territory.
 Related to Blind Without 'Em and Dropped Glasses and very similar to Purely Aesthetic Glasses.

-- My Hero Academia: During the dorm room contest it's revealed Iida has a full shelve of spare glasses he treats as completely normal, much to Uraraka's amusement.
+- My Hero Academia: During the dorm room contest, it's revealed Iida has a full shelve of spare glasses he treats as completely normal, much to Uraraka's amusement.
 It's not directly addressed, but attentive viewers may notice that for the rest of the competition, both Uraraka and Mina now each wear a pair of Iida's glasses.

-- In the Ranma vs. Predator crossover fanfic by Jason Wages, Shampoo picks up Mousse's clothes (after the latter is turned into a duck) and gets curious about his coke-bottle glasses, trying them on.
+- In the Ranma vs. Predator crossover fanfic by Jason Wages, Shampoo picks up Mousse's clothes (after the latter was turned into a duck) and gets curious about his coke-bottle glasses, trying them on.
 The extreme prescription disorients her at first, but it proves an incredible stroke of luck because the glasses' distortion happens to be exactly what's needed to cancel out the Predator's Invisibility Cloak, sparing Shampoo from being caught by surprise.

 - Adventures in Babysitting: Brenda makes the mistake of taking her glasses off and putting them in the chair next to her to take a quick nap while in the bus station.
 A homeless woman walks up, takes the glasses, puts them on and finds her vision improved (which likely wouldn't happen in real life), and walks off.